SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Working_with_the_Alarm_Console/Light_Bulb_Feature.md

 > [!NOTE]
 >
-> - These analytics features are only available on systems with a Cassandra database.
-Pattern matching is only available on systems with an [indexing database](xref:Elasticsearch_database).
+> - For more information about the DataMiner setup required to work with these analytic features, see [Advanced analytics features in the Alarm console](xref:Advanced_analytics_features_in_the_Alarm_Console).
 > - If your DataMiner System does not meet the requirements, the light bulb feature will notify you of this<!--RN 37136-->.

-> [!TIP]
-> For more information on these analytics features, see [Advanced analytics features in the Alarm console](xref:Advanced_analytics_features_in_the_Alarm_Console).

 ## Navigating the light bulb menu